 Successfully addressing climate change depends on collaboration among community partners, including businesses, institutions, non-profits, residents and other levels of government.
-Building on Brampton's commitment to sustainability, the City has been working on improving transit and active transportation opportunities, and achieving energy efficiency and GHG reduction.
-The City is grateful for funding received from the Growing Canada's Forests (GCF) program and counts on the federal government to help revitalize natural spaces and the urban tree canopy.
+Building on Brampton's commitment to sustainability, the City has been working on improving transit and active transportation opportunities, focusing on energy efficiency.
+The City is grateful for funding received from the Growing Canada's Forests (GCF) program and looks to the federal government to help revitalize natural spaces and the urban tree canopy.
 Brampton looks to the Government of Canada to play a strong supportive role in advancing our climate action priorities.